 They grow easily from seeds.
-Buy them online or from garden centres.
+Buy them online or from garden centers.
 While it is possible to sow from dried beans that are found from supermarkets.
 One can’t be sure if it’s been chemically treated so as to prolong the shelf life.
-I have sprouted beans from supermarket bought ones and they grow well.
-However, there is some that don’t sprout at all.
+I have managed to sprout beans from supermarket bought ones and they grow well.
+However, there are some that don’t sprout at all.
 It is also cheaper in price the supermarket ones compare to garden centers ones.
 Here is a link to where to buy Borlotti beans from.

 Once the seedlings are seen plant them out when the risk of frost is over.
 Or grow them indoors in a sunny spot like a conservatory or greenhouse.
-Otherwise, the growing conditions is like growing runner beans.
+Otherwise, the growing conditions are like growing runner beans.
 Here is the link.
 One important tip is always to protect young seedlings from slugs as they just simply love to eat them.

-Give it some fence or support for the borlotti bean to climb one.
+Give it some fence or support for the Borlotti bean to climb one.
 Once the plant matures it will start flowering.
-Once pollinated it will turn to form bean pods.
+Once pollinate it will turn to form bean pods.
 It will need some warm and sunny weather for the beans to mature.
-Plus some fertiliser as well.
-I didn’t give them much fertiliser but grow it manure well drain compost in a sunny spot instead.
+Plus some fertilizer as well.
+I didn’t give them much fertilizer but grow it manure well drain compost in a sunny spot instead.

 Borlotti beans don’t regrow themselves.
 Therefore seeds will need to be sown again the following year.
 Come autumn with the first sign of frost the plant leaves turns yellow and slowly dies off.

-Also as the beans mature the signature borlotti beans mark becomes more prominent.
-This is seen on the beans harvested in the pods for young beans there wouldn’t be many marks.
+Also as the beans mature the signature Borlotti beans mark becomes more prominent.
+This is seen on the beans harvest in the pods for young beans there wouldn’t be many marks.
 It is possible to dry borlotti beans for later use.

 Thank you for reading and dropping by.